fenago/tableau-intermediate/lab-guides/md/Lab_8.md

 #### Getting ready

-In this recipe, we will create a dual axis waterfall chart, using a line chart as the base.
+In this lab, we will create a dual axis waterfall chart, using a line chart as the base.

 #### How to do it..